The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Introduction

 Based on a fluid-description but otherwise fully relativistic, codes such as the Einstein Toolkit \citep{EinsteinToolkit} have also been used in cosmology in recent years \citep{BentivegnaBruni, MunozBruni} to study possible GR effects.
 In particular, using idealised initial conditions based on a simple spatial distribution in the growing mode of a curvature perturbation, it was shown in \citet{MunozBruni} that gravito-magnetic effects are always generated around halos and filaments.
 Current work based on the N-body relativistic code GRAMSES~\citep{barrera-hinojosaGRAMSESNewRoute2020} and assuming similar initial conditions confirms these effects \citep[]{Barrerainprep}.

 However, these studies focused on large cosmological simulations with box size $L > 160 \; h^{-1}$ Mpc and mass resolutions greater than $10^{8} \; h^{-1}\, \mathrm{M}_{\odot}$.
-While these configurations are well-suited for studying large-scale structure formation, they lack the necessary spatial and mass resolution to accurately capture the internal dynamics of galaxies.
-This work makes use of simulations from the IllustrisTNG suite \citep{nelsonIllustrisTNGSimulationsPublic2019}, which are well suited for resolving small-scale structures and are specifically designed for galactic studies.
-In future works, the use of such a suite will also straightforwardly facilitate the extension to the hydrodynamical counterpart of the simulations in order to investigate the role of baryons in this context, which has yet to be evaluated in the literature.
+While these configurations are well-suited for studying large-scale structure formation, they lack the necessary spatial and mass resolution to accurately capture the internal dynamics of galaxies. \WB{On the other hand, widely employed simulations suites like IllustrisTNG \citep{nelsonIllustrisTNGSimulationsPublic2019} and EAGLE \citep{theeagleteamEAGLESimulationsGalaxy2017} are optimal for} resolving small-scale structures and are specifically designed for galactic studies.
+The use of such simulations \WB{can} also straightforwardly facilitate the extension to the hydrodynamical counterpart of the simulations in order to investigate the role of baryons in this context, which has yet to be evaluated in the literature.

+\WB{The present work makes use of dark-matter-only simulations from the IllustrisTNG suite, following the post-processing method developed by \citet{bruniComputingGeneralrelativisticEffects2014a} and \citet{thomasFullyNonlinearPostFriedmann2015} to evaluate the gravito-magnetic potential in the post-Friedmann framework and its time evolution.
+This involves the use of the Delaunay Tessellation Field Estimator \citep[DTFE,][]{schaapContinuousFieldsDiscrete2000} to extract the continuous fields, and the spectral analysis for the solution of the Einstein's equations.
+In the present paper, in addition, the solution over the entire simulation volume is also reconstructed from spectral analysis.}

+\WB{It is important to recall again that the vector potential is in all respects a relativistic quantity that has no counterpart in the conventional Newtonian dynamics, but only appearing at the leading order of the expansion in the post-Friedmann approach.
+Since it does not affect the dynamics at this order, the vector potential can be consistently estimated a posteriori from classical Newtonian N-body simulations, where the dynamics is only determined by the Newtonian scalar potential.}

 The remainder of this paper is organised as follows.
 In Section \ref{sec:post-friedmann}, we introduce the post-Friedmann approach.
 Section \ref{sec:IllustrisTNG} describes the IllustrisTNG simulations adopted in this work.
 In Section \ref{sec:B_extraction}, we outline the methodology used to extract the gravito-magnetic potential from the simulation data.
 Section \ref{sec:results} presents our results for the source fields, the gravitational potentials, and their time evolution.
 Finally, we summarise our conclusions in Section \ref{sec:conclusions}.